Donald Trump to surrender to history-making criminal charges

 “He will be a gentleman,” McLaughlin said.
 “He’ll show strength and he’ll show dignity and … we’ll get through this and win the election.”

+But Trump was also defiant.
+In a post late Monday night on his social media network he lashed out at Biden, suggesting the current president should be facing legal troubles of his own.

+Despite that, the scene around Trump Tower and the courthouse where Trump will stand before a judge was quiet overnight.
+There were signs both supporting and decrying the former president stuck to posts, one urging passers-by to donate to help fund Trump’s presidential library and another showing a shouting Trump behind bars.

-The public fascination with the case was evident Monday as national television carried live images of Trump’s motorcade from his Mar-a-Lago club to his red, white and blue Boeing 757.
-From there, he was flown to New York, where he was expected to spend the night at Trump Tower before turning himself in the following day.
+The public fascination with the case was evident Monday as national television carried live images of Trump’s motorcade from his Mar-a-Lago club to a private, red, white and blue Boeing 757 stenciled with his name.
+From there, Trump was flown to New York, where cameras followed his motorcade into Manhattan and he spent the night at Trump Tower as he prepared to turn himself in.

 The former president and his aides are embracing the media circus.
 After initially being caught off guard when news of the indictment broke Thursday evening, Trump and his team are hoping to use the case to his advantage.
 Still, they asked the judge in a Monday filing to ban photo and video coverage of the arraignment.